arskom/spyne/ROADMAP.rst

 message in memory while processing.
 While this is not a problem for small messages, which is rpclib's main target, it limits rpclib capabilities.

+A prerequisite of having such a lazy pipeline is to have ProtocolBase offer a ``.feed()`` call, which accepts data fragments coming in from socket stream.
+Currently, rpclib can only work with transports who support message semantics -- i.e. those that offer a way of delimiting messages using without having to parse the contents.
+While the most popular transports support this, it prevents rpclib from making use of low-level operating system primitives like tcp sockets.

 Serializer Support
 ------------------